KeenMate/training/C#/Console/FileManager/readme.md

 ## Technical details

-* First: Program will ask you to enter the path.
+* Program will ask you to enter the path.
-* Second: Program will ask how many folders you want to make.
+* Program will ask how many folders you want to make.
-* Third: Program will ask how many files will be created in folders.
+* Program will ask how many files will be created in folders.
+* Program will use classes System.IO.File, System.IO.Directory, System.IO.StreamWriter
+* Try to use "using" statement to ensure all program resources are cleaned

 Program will generate entered count of folders in the path.
 Folders will be called from A to entered count.
 In every folder will be created entered count of txt files.
 Every txt file will contain its own path.